The Senior Capstone in Religious Studies consists of two components:

 The mentor decides whether the paper passes.
 In the event that a student has two faculty mentors for the paper, the primary mentor decides whether the paper passes.
 All faculty will take their assessment of the quality of each paper into consideration when voting on who receives distinction on the capstone.
 Students should take into account the guidance and feedback received from the Senior Seminar instructor and from the faculty mentor(s).

 All students are expected to use element(s) of theory and methodologies learned in religious studies courses to illuminate their topics.
-All members of the Religious Studies faculty will evaluate all senior papers on the basis of the following factors: 1) the clarity of the thesis, 2) demonstration of careful research, 3) organization and cohesive argument, including polished articulation of ideas and careful attention to English grammar and style, 4) proper citation, and 5) intellectual ambition.
+All members of the religious studies faculty will evaluate Senior Papers on the basis of the following factors:

 Throughout the process, students must consult with their faculty mentor(s).
 The final version of the paper will be due in early February.

 Given the incremental nature of the Senior Capstone project, in particular the work on the Senior Paper, the departmental faculty finds it highly unlikely that a student would fail the Senior Capstone.
-In the unlikely event that, after the Senior Conference, the faculty determines that a student has indeed failed the Capstone, the student may have one final opportunity to pass.
-The student will be offered the opportunity to either take an oral examination on topics related to their Senior Paper, or to present their Senior Paper in a conference format to the faculty and their fellow students and be prepared to answer questions about it.
-If the student performs satisfactorily on one of these options, they will be judged to have passed the Senior Capstone requirements.
+In the unlikely event that, after the Senior Conference, the faculty determines that a student requires further work on the Capstone, the student will be provided a revise and resubmit plan by their mentor.
+Implementation of this plan will take place during March and April of the spring semester and will involve careful steps aimed at addressing the weaknesses of the paper.
+The student will then participate in an oral discussion with their mentor and another faculty member at the conclusion of the revise and resubmit period.
+The student will then be judged to have passed the Senior Capstone requirements.